 How Sophia Amoruso started an eBay store called Nasty Gal Vintage and founded the digital media brand and community #Girlboss.

-Sophia Amoruso (from Los Angeles, CA, USA) started Nasty Gal almost 16 years ago.
+Sophia Amoruso (from Los Angeles, CA, USA) started Nasty Gal about 16 years ago.

 In 2006, Sophia Amoruso founded Nasty Gal Los Angeles-based fashion company named Nasty Gal.
 This fashion brand has its roots in classic rock 'n' roll and the thrill of the hunt for vintage.

 When Sophia was 22, she opened the Nasty Gal Vintage eBay store, which quickly became popular.
 The company was recognized in 2012 by INC Magazine as the Fastest Growing Retailer.

 Over a short period of time, their revenue increased from $250,000 to $1.1 million to $6.5 million to $30 million.